smashkoala/CarND-Advanced-Lane-Lines/writeup.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warp_image()`, which appears in lines 105 through 119 in the file `lane_detect.py`.
-The `warp_image()` function takes as inputs an image (`img`).
-Source (`src`) and destination (`dst`) points are given through global variable `corners`.
+The code for my perspective transform is included in a function called `warp_image()`, which appears in lines 105 through 119 in the file `lane_detect.py`.
+The `warp_image()` function takes an image (`img`) as an input.
+Source (`src`) and destination (`dst`) points are given through a global variable `corners`.
 I hardcoded the source and destination points.
 These points are manually identified by visually checking the coordinates of the transforming area in a drawing tool.

 This resulted in the following source and destination points: